isomerpages/moe-rivervalleyhigh/pages/Information about the collection of A level results.md

 find <a href="/files/3__2025_A_Level_Parent_Information_Sheet.pdf" rel="noopener nofollow" target="_blank">tips and resources </a>on
 how to support your child through their next steps.
 <br>Parents can accompany their child back to school.
 Due to limited car parking
-spaces, parking within the school is first-come-first served basis.
+spaces, parking within the school is on a first-come-first served basis.
 Once the car park is full, our Security Staff will direct the parents to park at the nearest HDB car parks opposite the school.</p>
 <p></p>